rafinskipg/Backbone.Validater/README.md

 - `|` OR operator //NOT IMPLEMENTED
 - `!` indicates that a field is missing
 - `{}` for containing filters for arrays
-- `aliasName:` for indicating aliases, must be placed at the beggining of the string
+- `aliasName:` for indicating aliases, must be placed at the beggining of the string, acts as an alias for the field

 ##Contribute